phoenixframework/phoenix/A_up_and_running.md

 Before we begin, we will need to install Elixir and Erlang.
 The Elixir site itself has the latest and most complete [installation information](http://elixir-lang.org/getting_started/1.html).
 Currently, Phoenix requires Elixir version 1.0.0 or greater which in turn requires Erlang version 17.0 or greater.

-In order to install Phoenix, we will also need to have git installed on our system.
-While git is extremely popular, for those of us who may not have it installed, this is an important step.
-Github has some good documentation on [getting set up with git](https://help.github.com/articles/set-up-git).

 Let's get started.

 First, lets install the `phoenix.new` mix archive: